-- The planning team continued reviewing playground material and designs from various venders and manufacturers based on comments from the stakeholders. - Since an extensive search for the appropriate playground equipment is necessary to ensure the needs of the community are met while balancing the playground design/aesthetics, the staff and MKSK decided to pull the "playbook of amenities" from the Parks Framework Plan so it can act as a standalone document.
-This will allow staff to proceed and finalize the remainder of the Parks Framework Plan while an extensive search for the appropriate playground equipment continues. - The staff coordinated park upgrades to Sumption Park in the New Albany Links subdivision with the HOA.
+In February, the staff began an extensive search for the appropriate playground equipment to ensure the needs of the community are met while balancing the playground design/aesthetics.
+The staff and MKSK decided to remove the "playbook of amenities" from the Parks Framework Plan so it can act as a standalone document.
+This will allow staff to proceed and finalize the remainder of the Parks Framework Plan while an extensive search for the appropriate playground equipment continues.

+The staff coordinated park upgrades to Sumption Park in the New Albany Links subdivision with the HOA beginning in February.
 The HOA and the city are partnering to provide the addition of a climbing structure, upgraded play surface, benches, picnic tables and a redesigned seating/shade structure.
 The city's goal is to have the benches, seating, and shade structure match other public parks to achieve a cohesive design with the other subdivision playgrounds.